4580 views

 Source: Pexels

-This means that the production worker salary in Germany per hour is roughly 9.5 EUR.
+This means that the production worker salary in Germany per hour is roughly €9.50 based on those lower brackets.
 This average hourly wage is based on the average annual salary and a standard 40-hour work week.
-However, the final rate can be heavily influenced by mandatory minimum wage (Mindestlohn) laws and collective bargaining agreements (Tarifvertrag) specific to the industry.
+However, the final rate is heavily influenced by mandatory minimum wage (Mindestlohn) laws, which as of January 1, 2026, have risen to €13.90 per hour.
+Collective bargaining agreements (Tarifvertrag) specific to the industry can also push these rates higher.

-Lastly, it is also crucial to differentiate between gross vs net income.
+Lastly, it is also crucial to differentiate between gross vs. net income.
 The figures above are gross salaries; your final take-home pay depends on your tax class and mandatory social security contributions.

 What Affects the Germany Production Worker Salary?